-Shakespearean plays are unrelatable and All Shakespearean plays end in death. and personal relSome Shakespe and personal relations and are witty and satirical.
 Knowledge & Concepts Skills & Competencies Dispositions & Practices Recognize tragedy and comedy as two categories of drama established by the ancient Greeks.
-Comprehend via independent reading and exploration of background information to identify, define key concepts and Communicate ideas effectively in writing to suit a particular audience or purpose Determine and analyze the stylistic characteristics of drama and its particular forms.
-Apply key concepts of drama to literature Comprehend text independently by inferring and tracing the main idea, interpreting, critically appraising, and making personal connections Interpret and analyze at least one dramatic work.
-Evaluate the purpose of state directions, gestures, and Think critically about information and claims encountered culturally Identify specific details relevant to plot and setting of a play.
-Evaluate or describe the author's influence social structures and in society with accuracy, sound evidence, good reasons, and fairness Interpret and analyze passages, characters, conflicts, and themes in drama. cultural values Synthesize understanding of key Share ideas and contribute to discussions verbally and electronically Determine tone and mood in drama. concepts via informative and summative writing Ciccionically Identify and interpret the use of figurative language, puns, irony, and symbolism in drama. • Evaluate and cite multiple sources to support a position Recognize a writer's use of blank verse.
-Cite evidence to support inferences.
+Determine and analyze the stylistic Comprehend via independent reading and exploration of background information to identify, define key concepts and vocabulary.
+Communicate ideas effectively in writing to suit a particular audience or purpose Comprehend text independently by characteristics of drama and its particular forms.
+Apply key concepts of drama to literature inferring and tracing the main idea, interpreting, critically appraising, and making personal connections Interpret and analyze at least one dramatic work.
+Evaluate the purpose of state directions, gestures, and Think critically about information and claims encountered culturally in Identify specific details relevant to plot and setting of a play.
+Soliloquies/ monologues Evaluate or describe the author's society with accuracy, sound evidence, good reasons, and fairness Interpret and analyze passages, characters, conflicts, and themes in drama. influence social structures and cultural values Synthesize understanding of key Share ideas and contribute to discussions verbally and electronically • Determine tone and mood in drama. concepts via informative and summative writing Identify and interpret the use of figurative language, puns, irony, and symbolism in drama.
+Evaluate and cite multiple sources to support a position • Recognize a writer's use of blank verse. • Cite evidence to support inferences.
+Use context clues to decode new vocabulary. • Understand that drama is a performance art which addresses the conflicts and the universal themes of life.